 Of the companies that operate in-store cafes, many have initiatives under way to reduce their single-use plastic output including removing single-use coffee cups (see Table 8), offering financial incentives for reuse (charges/ discounts) and replacing plastic cutlery and stirrers with alternatives.
-For example, Asda, M&S and Tesco offer a discount to customers who bring reusable coffee 504 million 123 million 84 million cups, with Asda and Waitrose both planning to phase (six companies) (eight companies) (eight companies) out single-use cups completely.
+For example, Asda, M&S and Tesco offer a discount to customers who bring reusable coffee cups, with Asda and Waitrose both planning to phase out single-use cups completely.
 Morrisons is trialling the phase-out of single-use plastic cups, sauce sachets and dairy sticks in one store.
-Others state they are still Several companies were not transparent with data on investigating alternatives: Co-op for plastic cutlery and single-use plastic items.
-Sainsbury's and Morrisons cups, McColl's for its food on-the-go range and single-use stated that all the data was commercially sensitive and Asda and Lidl also withheld data on plastic water bottles. cups and Spar for plastic straws and cutlery.
+Others state they are still investigating alternatives: Co-op for plastic cutlery and cups, McColl's for its food on-the-go range and single-use cups and Spar for plastic straws and cutlery.